Skip to main content

 Get a 24/7 SOC Coverage Plan →

-GuardDuty, Security Hub, Inspector v2, Macie, Detective, and Security Lake — operating in your AWS organization, with our analysts on the other end of every notable finding.
-No agent install, no third-party SIEM tax, no log shipping outside your account.
-Triage SLA: 15 minutes during business hours, 30 minutes after-hours.
+GuardDuty (now including Extended Threat Detection AI/ML attack-sequence findings for EC2 and ECS), Security Hub with real-time exposure dashboards and 1-year trend history, Inspector v2, Macie, Detective, and Security Lake — operating inside your AWS organization, with our analysts on the other end of every notable finding.
+No agent install, no third-party SIEM tax.
+Triage SLA: 15 minutes business hours, 30 minutes after-hours.

 Threat Hunting Against OCSF Data